Give reviewers permissions to provide feedback

 Add reviewers to your team project

-If you aren't a member of the Team Foundation Administrators group, go here to get permissions.
-You'll need to be a member in order to add users and groups to a team project, change permissions, and grant them access to Team Web Access (TWA).
+If you aren't a member of the Project Administrators or Team Foundation Administrators group, get added.
+See Add an administrator.
+You'll need to be a member in order to add users and groups to a team project, change permissions, and grant them access to the web portal.

-If you have a lot of reviewers, creating a Windows group or a TFS group helps you manage permissions most efficiently.
+Tip: If you have a lot of reviewers, creating a Windows, VSO, or TFS group helps you manage permissions more efficiently.

 Name your group.